metriql/metriql.com/docs/query/segmentation.md

 # Segmentation

 Segmentation lets you analyze the data with `measure` and `dimension` pairs.
-You select a dataset using `dataset` property and specify the measures and dimensions under the dataset as part of the request, and a SQL query is generated depending on the field definitions.
+You select a dataset using `dataset` property and specify the measures and dimensions under the dataset as part of the request, and an SQL query is generated depending on the field definitions.
 You can also `filter` the data using field references.

 Here is an example dataset: